featbit/featbit-js-client-sdk/README.md

 As all data is stored locally in the localStorage, in the following situations, the SDK would still work when there is temporarily no internet connection:
 - it has already received the data from previous connections
-- the Ffc.bootstrap(featureFlags) method is called with all necessary feature flags
+- the fbClient.bootstrap(featureFlags) method is called with all necessary feature flags

 In the meantime, the SDK would try to reconnect to the server by an incremental interval, this makes sure that the websocket would be restored when the internet connection is back.